 Primary

 The primary or current rating of the CT is specified in amps.
 To find out the primary you need, look at the circuit breaker or disconnect switch for the load and note the current rating of the load shown on the sticker there.
+Or you can check the specifications on the equipment plate or documentation.
+The running and peak current can be used to guide you on selecting the CT primary rating.

-For example, if the sticker on your load shows 200 A, you would choose a CT with a current rating to meet or exceed that, for example, a CT rated for 250 A.
+For example, if the sticker on your load shows 200 A, you would choose a CT with a current rating to meet or exceed that, for example, a CT rated for 250 A. A small amount of CT over-sizing is acceptable, but the larger the over-size, the lower the resolution of your measurements.

 Inner diameter

 The inner diameter size of the CT must be larger than the outside diameter of the load conductor in order to accommodate the wire.
 However, the CT opening should not be more than twice the wire diameter.
-Some larger loads have more than one conductor per phase; in that case, make sure both wires will fit.

 While you're checking the inner diameter required, also think about the best type of CT to fit your wires.
 CTs come in three basic designs.

 split-core CTSplit-core CT, also called clamp-on.
 This model is the best for existing installations because the CT can be opened, placed around the phase conductor, and then clamped shut.
-Depending on whether they are square or oval, split-core CTs can surround one or two wires.
+Depending on whether they are square or oval, split-core CTs can surround one or more wires.

 bus bar CTBus bar CT.
 This type has a wider opening and is best for bus bars.